 - The web interface does not accept 4096-bit keys.
 If you have such a key you must use Fastly's certificate uploading tool to upload your key.

-- When replacing a certificate, the SAN entries of the new certificate must be an exact match or contain a superset of entries when compared with the existing certificate.
+- When replacing a certificate, the SAN entries of the new certificate must either be an exact match or contain a superset of entries when compared with the existing certificate.
 All existing domains will be automatically enabled on the new certificate.

 Accessing the HTTPS and network settings page

 To access the HTTPS and network settings page, log in to your Fastly account, click the Configure link, and then click the HTTPS and network tab.

 This brings you to the TLS certificates page, which lets you view your certificates and private keys, and allows you to upload new keys and replace your existing certificates.

 To upload the new key and replace the certificate used to terminate TLS for a domain, first you must generate a new key and certificate with your preferred certification authority.
 When regenerating a new certificate, you must specify the exact same list of SAN entries as the existing certificate.
 The TLS certificates page will provide you with information on all of your current certificates and the SAN entries of each of those certificates.
 If you need to modify the SAN entries for a particular certificate, or if you need to add a brand new certificate for a new set of domains, contact email@example.com for assistance.

 In order to replace a TLS certificate you will first need to upload the matching private key that was used to generate the new certificate.